hellzerg/optimizer/README.md

 ## How to effectively disable Defender in Windows 10 1903 and later ##
 #### (https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/security-malware-windows-defender-disableantispyware) ####
-Restart in SAFE-MODE and run Optimizer with "/disabledefender" switch
+Restart in SAFE-MODE and run Optimizer with "/disabledefender" switch -OR-
+Execute "/restart=disabledefender" switch and let Optimizer do the rest automatically

 ## Command-line options and silent configuration files: ##
 https://github.com/hellzerg/optimizer/blob/master/CONFS.md